-V. PHELAN HAS AN APPROPRIATIVE RIGHT
+V. PHELAN DOES NOT HAVE AN APPROPRIATIVE RIGHT AND VOLUNTARILY DISMISSED ITS PRESCRIPTIVE RIGHT CLAIM

 Phelan is also a public water supplier but it waived its prescriptive rights claim.
-Phelan seeks a court-adjudicated right to pump groundwater from the Adjudication Area for use outside of the Adjudication Area.
-For the reasons that follow, Phelan has an appropriative right to extract AFY from the Adjudication Area free of a replacement assessment.
-To the extent this is inconsistent with the Physical Solution, this Statement of Decision is controlling.
+Phelan seeks a court-adjudicated right to pump groundwater from the Basin for use outside of the Adjudication Area.
+For the reasons that follow, Phelan has no appropriative or any other right to Basin groundwater.

 Phelan's service area falls entirely within San Bernardino County and outside the Adjudication Area.
 Phelan has one well within the Adjudication Area and several wells outside the Adjudication Area.
 Phelan uses that well water to provide public water supply to Phelan customers outside the Adjudication Area and within the adjacent Mojave Adjudication Area.
-In this Court's Partial Statement of Decision for Trial Related to Phelan Piñon Hills Community Services District (2nd and 6th Causes of Action), the Court found that "Phelan Piñon Hills does not have water rights to pump groundwater and export it from the Adjudication Area or to an area for use other than on its property where Well 14 is located within the adjudication area."
+In this Court's Partial Statement of Decision for Trial Related to Phelan, the Court found that "Phelan Piñon Hills does not have water rights to pump groundwater and export it from the Adjudication Area or to an area for use other than on its property where Well 14 is located within the adjudication area."
 (Id. at 6:19-21.)
-The Court previously made that finding based on the following facts, which informed the Court at the time of issuing its Partial Statement of Decision: Phelan owns land in the Adjudication Area but the water pumped from the well is provided to customers outside of the Adjudication Area (Id. at 7:3-6); the Basin has been in a state of overdraft with no surplus water available for pumping for the entire duration of Phelan's pumping (i.e., since at least 2005) (Id. at 8:3-8); and the entire Basin, including the Buttes sub-basin where Phelan pumps, is hydrologically connected as a single aquifer.
+The Court makes this finding based on the following facts: Phelan owns land in the Adjudication Area but the water pumped from the well is provided to customers outside of the Adjudication Area (Id. at 7:3-6); the Basin has been in a state of overdraft with no surplus water available for pumping for the entire duration of Phelan's pumping (i.e., since at least 2005) (Id. at 4:9, 8:3-8); and the entire Basin, including the Butte sub-basin where Phelan pumps, is hydrologically connected as a single aquifer.
 (Id. at 8:2-3, 16-22).
-However, evidence admitted during the sixth phase of trial established that the area from which Well 14 pumps - the Buttes sub-unit - has had stable or rising groundwater levels throughout the duration of Phelan's pumping, indicating Phelan has been pumping surplus water from the Adjudication Area.
-Additional evidence was admitted during the sixth phase of trial demonstrating that Phelan's pumping has the effect of keeping 500 AFY of water in the Adjudication Area that would otherwise flow out of the Adjudication Area in the absence of Phelan's pumping.
-Therefore, the Court now finds that Phelan has proven an appropriative water right, and it is entitled to pump at least AFY from the Adjudication Area free of a replacement assessment.

-The Court further finds that Phelan's pumping of groundwater from the Basin does not negatively impact the Basin.
-Phelan's expert, Mr. Tom Harder, testified that any potential impact of Phelan's pumping on other wells in the Adjudication Area and on land subsidence is negligible, and that there has not been any downward decline in water levels in the Buttes sub-basin due to Phelan's pumping.
+The Court further finds that Phelan's pumping of groundwater from the Basin negatively impacts the Butte sub-basin.
+Phelan's expert witness, Mr. Tom Harder, testified that Phelan's groundwater pumping deprives the Basin of natural recharge that would otherwise flow into the Basin by taking water from the Adjudication Area for use within the Mojave Adjudication Area.

-The Court previously found that Phelan does not have return flow rights to groundwater in the Basin because any right to return flow is limited to return flows from imported water and Phelan has never imported water to the Basin.
-(Id. at 9:3-10:6.); any groundwater flows generated from native water pumped by Phelan are intercepted by three groundwater wells operated by Phelan just outside of the Adjudication Area, and the remaining flows that enter the Basin "merely 'lessen the diminution occasioned' by Phelan's extraction and do not augment the [Basin's]
+The Court finds that Phelan does not have return flow rights to groundwater in the Basin because any right to return flow is limited to return flows from imported water and Phelan has never imported water to the Basin (Id. at 9:3-10:6.); any groundwater flows generated from native water pumped by Phelan are intercepted by three groundwater wells operated by Phelan just outside of the Adjudication Area; and the remaining flows that enter the Basin "merely 'lessen the diminution occasioned' by Phelan's extraction and do not augment the [Basin's] groundwater supply."
+(Id. at 10:7-11, 15-17, 23-25.)